 If an embryo is larger than 5 millimetres and has no heartbeat, it may indicate a miscarriage.
 Also, if a gestational sac which is larger than 8 millimetres has no yolk sac or a gestational sac which is larger than 16 millimetres has no embryo is could indicate a miscarriage.

-No Foetal Heartbeat at 8 Weeks Ultrasound – Is There Any Hope?
+No Foetal Heartbeat At 8 Weeks Ultrasound – Is There Any Hope?

-- Take folic acid during pregnancy as it prevents congenital heart defects
+- Take folic acid during pregnancy as it prevents congenital heart defects in the baby.

 - Avoid using Accutane if you have acne as it puts your baby at risk of foetal heart defects.